 Ibogaine Treatment Success Rate Statistics

-The success of Ibogaine treatment starts with the ability to reset and repair the brain.
-Ibogaine drastically reduces, and in most cases eliminates withdrawal symptoms.
-It should give Ibogaine, in theory, a leg up on other traditional treatment methods that cannot deal with these severe withdrawal symptoms as effectively.
+The success of ibogaine treatment starts with the ability to reset and repair the brain.
+Ibogaine drastically reduces, and in most cases eliminates, withdrawal symptoms.
+This should, in theory, give ibogaine a leg up on other traditional treatment methods that cannot deal with these severe withdrawal symptoms as effectively.

-In any treatment program, Ibogaine or not, the overall success rate among patients will always be higher conducted away from the patient’s natural environment.
+In any treatment program, ibogaine or not, the overall success rate among patients will always be higher when conducted away from the patient’s natural environment.

 A 30-day program is better than a 10-day program, and a 60-day program is better than a 30-day program.

 Time is always a significant factor.